xtrnglc/01000396/PS7/Resources/Readme.txt

 	TO DO: Fix the connection in the server network to IvP6Any (won't work right now, but will connect to Jim's client) TO DO: Viruses
 	TO DO: Polish moving?
+	TO DO: WHEN A PLAYER EATS A SPLIT CUBE???

 Design decisions